alonilk2/openapi-mcp-generator/README.md

-# openapi-mcp-generator - MCP Runtime Orchestrator
+# openapi-mcp-generator - seamless API-to-AI integration

-The Runtime Orchestrator is a FastAPI-based service that acts as an MCP (Model Context Protocol) gateway, providing the fastest way to connect LLM chat interfaces with any OpenAPI-compliant API in seconds.
+The openapi-mcp-generator is a FastAPI-based service that acts as an MCP (Model Context Protocol) gateway, providing the fastest way to connect LLM chat interfaces with any OpenAPI-compliant API in seconds.
 Simply point it at an OpenAPI specification document and it automatically generates MCP-compliant tool manifests, handles authentication, and provides instant access to API operations through conversational AI interfaces like VS Code Copilot.
 No complex setup – just seamless API-to-AI integration.

 ## Demo
 ![MCP CLI Import Demo](./assets/mcp_cli_import_demo.gif)